Track my ip

 Receiving a Red Alarm means your port cannot maintain synchronization with the remote switch.
 A red alarm typically indicates either a physical wiring problem, loss of connectivity, or a framing and/or line-coding mismatch with the remote switch.
 When your port is receiving a red alarm it will transmit a yellow alarm.

-Think of Red – Right here, Yellow – Over yonder, Blue – not here (taking suggestions for blue).
+Think of Red – Right here, Yellow – Over yonder, Blue – Beyond (credit goes to James in the comment below.
+Thank you James!).

 Clocking and frame errors – check config on both ports could indicate you are having a layer 1 issue, check for blue alarms in logs.
 Double check clocking settings, typically CSU receives clocking from DSU.
 Don’t forget to reboot if all else fails.